 Now two short years removed from that frenzy, SAFE is making his return with “No Diamonds,” a typically moody cut that’s fuelled by Jodeci-esque vocal melodies.
 Recorded in Jamaica with production by ADP and Toronto beatmaking veteran T-Minus, Musaad says that the song is about “being out here and flexing without flashy things like diamonds.
 I just want the youth to understand that you don’t need that.”
 The nocturnal, NYC-shot video is the rapper’s first time providing a treatment for one of his visuals, and he says he’d gladly do it again.
 “I wanted to capture the grittiness of New York and though I’m not from here, I still feel it’s similar to Toronto,” he says.
 “I just felt like I needed a scene in front of a corner store at night.
 I needed the project buildings and I needed nighttime action.”

-“No Diamonds” is a new standalone record meant to promote SAFE’s upcoming project, which he says is coming out “in the next few weeks” following a release show in his hometown.
+“No Diamonds” is a new record off of SAFE’s upcoming project, which he says is coming out “in the next few weeks” following a release show in his hometown.
 “When you listen to this project, you’ll be thinking, ‘this kid is really versatile.’
 I really express myself in different forms.”
-It’s a reassuring thing to hear, as SAFE talks at length about traveling between Toronto, Los Angeles, New York, and London while recording constantly and taking an interest in art and fashion to help re-energize his creative drive.
+It’s a reassuring thing to hear, as Musaad talks at length about traveling between Toronto, Los Angeles, New York, and London while recording constantly and taking an interest in art and fashion to help re-energize his creative drive.
 “When we are not in the city anymore it’s a breath of fresh air.
 We’re able to create.
-Not saying we can’t do what we do in the city, but it’s a lot harder,” SAFE says, emphasizing that he would have been “distracted” by his hometown neighbourhood.
+Not saying we can’t do what we do in the city, but it’s a lot harder,” Musaad says, emphasizing that he would have been “distracted” by his hometown neighbourhood.

 Phil is on Twitter.